Lacquered or Laminated Kitchen: A Guide to Choosing the Best Materials

 • Design Versatility: It allows you to imitate natural materials or create very original effects.

-Disadvantages of laminate kitchens
+Disadvantages of laminated kitchens

 • Difficult Repair: Deep scratches or damage to the laminate are difficult to repair without replacing the entire piece.

-Direct Comparison: Lacquered or Laminate Kitchen
+Direct Comparison: Lacquered or Laminated Kitchen

 Durability and Resistance